russ-blaisdell/nextgen-engineering/docs/api-gateway/overview.md

 And Microsoft Remote Desktop?
 That is a 1980's approach.
 Drop the windows and reach for a great distro of linux :)
 Windows has its place, but it is rare to find next gen technologies built on Windows instead of being built on Kubernetes

-## Final short summary
-1. Use API Gateways for all integrations with between parties
-2. Remove SSH and other out of date protocols from your integration list.
-Move programmatic integrations to APIs and not to running scripts via SSH
-3. Limit user access to VPNs and limit your dependence on people directly interacting with your systems as much as possible